 Review of programs

 The academic content of all programs is subject to routine review.
-For up-to-date details, visit the UON website.
+For up-to-date details, visit University of Newcastle degrees.

 Applicants should note that under the revised Australian Qualifications Framework some programs with honours are four-year programs available with direct entry.
 Other programs are three-year bachelor degree programs.
 Meritorious students have the option to apply for an additional one-year end-on honours component after graduation.
 Check the course descriptions carefully.